New Unified School Council: Escola del Mar

 Vergès accepted the proposal.
-On the first of July, the building, not yet completely finished, hosted the Children's Baths of the Sea, and on the first of August, in addition to the bathing schedule, it was inaugurated as a beach semi-colony.
-A year later, the Commission of School Colonies inaugurated, as an extension of the Escola del Mar, the first school colony in Calafell with the name of Vilamar.
-Pere Vergés was a follower of the ideas of the New School.
-In this school they emphasized the importance given to music, the school library and physical education based on respiratory gymnastics and swimming.
+On 1 July, the building, not yet completely finished, hosted children's sessions of sea baths, and on 1 August, in addition to the bathing schedule, it was inaugurated as a beach semi-camp.
+A year later, the Commission of School Camps inaugurated, as an extension of the Escola del Mar, the first school camp in Calafell with the name of Vilamar.
+Pere Vergés followed the ideas of the New School and in this school importance was given to music, the school library and physical education based on respiratory gymnastics and swimming.